.

 Attendance and Adherence to Schedule

 One of the toughest jobs related to workforce management may not be the intricate calculations of forecasting nor the numerous iterations of coming up with the best schedule mix.
 The hardest part may come after the schedules are in place – simply ensuring there are frontline staff available when and where you need them to be.
 Some call centers are much more successful than others at this attendance and adherence dilemma.
 So how do you get staff to show up for work on Mondays and stick to their planned break times?
-This session will share proven practices on attendance and adherence that have resulted in increased availability.
-Seminar attendees will learn:

 • How to quantify the cost and service implications of missing staff.